adidas/api-guidelines/guides/complete-api-development.md

 1. **Analyze the API**

-  1. Analyze the use of production API Using Mashery
+  1. Examine the use of production API Using Mashery

   1. Analyze the technical performance metrics